 2008 – 2022

 The classic silver palette made a comeback in 2008 with a three-dimensional effect.
 The letter “M” is slightly lighter than the others.
 In the modern version, the black outlines are complemented by the same dark shadows.
 White spaces are wider than usual, making the abbreviation easier to read and more elegant.
-Below, as before, is the full name of the manufacturer.
+Below, as before, is the manufacturer’s full name.
 The font has remained largely unchanged, but the lettering is white and has a thin black outline.

 The 2D print version contains the black word “DMC.”
-Each letter is surrounded by two lines – white and black.
+Two lines of white and black surround each letter.
 The outer frame is interrupted at the corners, which creates a visual effect of volume.

-The current DeLorean Company (DMC), which is historically unrelated to its predecessor, uses the Zapf Huminist font, also known as Bitstream Optima, for its logo.
+The current DeLorean Company (DMC), which is historically unrelated to its predecessor, uses the Zapf Humorist (also known as Bitstream Optima) font for its logo.
 And based on the abbreviation icon, the Rustproof Body typeface was developed.

-Black, white, silver, and gray in several shades are the base of the color scheme.
+Black, white, silver, and gray in several shades are the bases of the color scheme.
 They are combined in such a way that the emblem appears metallic and three-dimensional.

 2022 – today

 It’s time for elegance.
 The company decided to convey it through thin letters.
-To do this, she chose a narrow font, which made it possible to make the glyphs not typographic signs but graphic ones.
+To do this, she chose a narrow font, which made it possible to treat the glyphs not as typographic signs but as graphics.
 Creative searches resulted in “D” and “C” with a shortened bottom stroke, as well as “M” with a bird flying in the middle.
-This is an allusion to the doors that slide up.
+This is an allusion to the sliding doors.

-Both side symbols repeat their shape, and the central element says that the car model is characterized by incredibly high speed and smoothness – it seems to be flying.
-The bird’s silhouette is due to the lengthening of the upper “M” lines, which are usually pointed.
-No gray gradient or chrome reflections are left from the previous options – the DMC logo is just black.
+Both sides’ symbols repeat their shapes, and the central element indicates that the car model is characterized by incredibly high speed and smoothness; it seems to be flying.
+The bird’s silhouette results from the lengthening of the upper “M” lines, which are usually pointed.
+No gray gradient or chrome reflections are left from the previous options; the DMC logo is just black.

 Font and Colors

-When John DeLorean decided to create his dream car, he did not think long about choosing a badge for the radiator grille and used the abbreviated name of the company – DMC.
+When John DeLorean decided to create his dream car, he did not think long about choosing a badge for the radiator grille and used the company’s abbreviated name, DMC.
 This abbreviation has remained the main distinctive symbol of DeLorean Motor Company.
-Due to the missing stroke of the letter “D,” the inscription is a perfect palindrome because it reads the same from left to right and vice versa.
+Because the letter “D” is missing a stroke, the inscription is a perfect palindrome, reading the same from left to right and from right to left.
 The designers made the emblem three-dimensional to emphasize visual harmony, adding contrasting lines (silver and white) along the edges.
-The fact that “D,” “M,” and “C” are directed in different directions speaks of the brand’s orientation to all parts of the world, its global nature, and the desire to enter foreign markets outside the United States.
+The fact that “D,” “M,” and “C” are directed in different directions speaks to the brand’s orientation toward all parts of the world, its global nature, and its desire to enter foreign markets outside the United States.

-In the emblem currently in use, the custom typeface is in keeping with the brand concept rather than based on existing typography.
+In the current emblem, the custom typeface is in keeping with the brand concept rather than based on existing typography.
 Therefore, it has no analogs.
-The letters are capitalized and wide but with thin lines and sans serifs.
+The letters are capitalized and wide, with thin lines and sans serif.
 Black remained the predominant color in the logo palette.